Five Points to Making Office Artwork Boost Productivity

 Color of Office Art and Wall Décor

 Color plays a great deal in making one feel calm or creative, inspired or energized.
-Individual workers would like to be given the freedom to choose the color of canvas artwork to display in their respective work spaces or cubicles.
+Individual workers would like to be given the freedom to choose the color of canvas artwork to display in their respective workspaces or cubicles.
 However, for common spaces like the lounge area or conference rooms, neutral colors such as earth tones and soft hues should be agreeable for most.

 Theme of Artwork

-A family of three or four can easily agree on the theme of artwork to display on a family’s living room, but not the same can be said in an office with ten colleagues or more.
-It is good enough that the choices are varied: landscape paintings featuring sketches of prairie or ocean, still life such as a vase full of flowers, images capturing a certain emotion or an abstract play of two tones.
+A family of three or four can easily agree on the theme of artwork to display in a family’s living room, but not the same can be said in an office with ten colleagues or more.
+It is good enough that the choices are varied: landscape paintings featuring sketches of prairie or ocean, still life such as a vase full of flowers, images capturing a certain emotion, or an abstract play of two tones.
 Any choice would be acceptable as long as they do not run cluttered or are heavily tinted.
-On the other hand, hanging Baroque painting in an elaborate frame would look out of place in a modern minimalist office setting is an undesired approach.
+On the other hand, hanging a Baroque painting in an elaborate frame that would look out of place in a modern minimalist office setting is an undesired approach.

 Consider the Company Culture